MarcMoerkeberg/BirthdayInvitations/README.md

 # About this project
-This project is a small website used forsending invitations to my 30th birthday (2023).
+This project is a small website used forsending invitations to my 30th birthday (2023).\
-I tried using firebase as the db for the first time and also first time using pinia (vue ecosystem statemachine).
+I tried some new techonoligies like [firebase](https://firebase.google.com/) as the db, [netlify](https://www.netlify.com/) for hosting and [pinia](https://pinia.vuejs.org/) as the statemanager.\
-There is a bunch of stuff to improve in this repo, but for the usecase this was a fine project.
+There is a bunch of stuff to improve in this repo, but for what it was and the usecases this was a fine project.
 I learned alot making it, mostly stuff like how a document database works, how to host a website and setting up af CI/CD pipeline for this type of project.

 # BirthdayInvitations